lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 - Behavior of the robot using IK
 - Behavior of the robot using Deterministic procedure
 - <red>insert pictures of a point being reached with both solutions</red>

+<red>following is probably better in implementation</red>

+Since the direction from which the robot is approaching the objects needs to be from above, some of the robots axis can be fixed to a predefined position.
+This reduces the number of degrees of freedom to 3, which makes it possible to use trigonometry to calculate the required position values for the remaining motors.

+The following figure shows the robot's coordinate system and the position of the objects in the simulation.

+<red>Insert figure from presentation</red>

+The position of the first motor $\omega_0$ can obtained as the angle between the two dimensional position vector in the xy plane with $\omega_0=arctan(\frac{y}{x})$, where
+$y$ and $z$ are the y and z coordinates of the object in the simulation.

 #### Gripper